jangoeksu/Thesis-Evaluating-Deep-Learning-Architectures/README.md

 ## Running the Preprocessing Pipeline

-To validate, clean, merge, split, and export the datasets, run:
+Once AG News has been generated through `scripts/download_data.py` and the Kaggle News Category Dataset has been placed in `data/raw/`, run:

 ```bash
 python src/data.py